billwuqin/list-pagination-markdown/draft-ietf-netconf-list-pagination.md

    only defines a YANG extension and augments a couple leafs into a "config false" node defined by the "ietf-system-capabilities" module.

+#  Solution Overview

+   The solution presented in this document broadly entails a client sending a query to a server targeting a specific list or leaf-list including optional parameters guiding which entries should be returned.

+   Furthermore the solution is intended to leverage underlying database system capabilities, e.g. fast lookups relying on indexes, using efficient built-in selection and pagination functions.
+However, since there are many different database systems and configurations, the solution defines a common subset of functionality broadly available.
+It is also possible that a datastore's underlying database system is federated, i.e. consists of several different database systems to provide one datastore.
+In order to form a general solution, the possibility to configure and tune what components are available is presented.

+   A secondary aspect of this solution entails a client sending a query parameter to a server guiding how descendent lists and leaf-lists should be returned.
+This parameter may be used on any target node, not just "list" and "leaf-list" nodes.

+   Clients detect a server's support for list pagination via an entry for the "ietf-list-pagination" module (defined in Section 4) in the server's YANG Library {{!RFC8525}} response.

+   Relying on client-provided query parameters ensures servers remain backward compatible with legacy clients.

 #  Solution Details

    This section is composed of the following subsections: